 Virtual Reality (VR)

 In a virtual reality (VR) experience, the user is completely immersed in an alternate world.
 While wearing a VR headset, the user no longer sees or experiences the real world around them.
 For example, in one popular VR experience the user walks a plank suspended 480 feet above a realistic city street.
-Users can experience VR using headsets like the HTC Vive, the Oculus Rift, or Google Cardboard.
+Users can experience VR using headsets like the HTC Vive Pro or the Meta Quest 2.

 Mixed Reality (MR)

 Mixed reality (MR) combines augmented reality with virtual reality, allowing virtual objects to interact with real world objects.
-Unlike in augmented reality, in mixed reality the user can move around a virtual object, and it stays in position like a real object would in the real world.
-Users can experience mixed reality using devices like Microsoft's HoloLens and the Magic Leap.
+In mixed reality the user can move around a virtual object, and it stays in position like a real object would in the real world.
+Users can experience mixed reality using a headset like Microsoft's HoloLens.

 360-Degree Video and Photos

-360-degree videos and 360-degree photos let the user look around in any direction while viewing the video or photo on a PC, mobile device, or headset such as the Oculus Rift or Samsung Gear VR.
+360-degree videos and 360-degree photos let the user look around in any direction while viewing the video or photo on a PC, mobile device, or headset such as the Meta Quest 2.
 For example, Google Street View enables users to interact with 360-photos of views of many streets around the world.
-National Geographic's YouTube's channel features many 360-degree videos such as Endangered Penguins of South Africa – 360.
+National Geographic's YouTube channel features many 360-degree videos such as Endangered Penguins of South Africa – 360.

 Faculty and students can use equipment, explore new technology, work on extended reality projects, and consult with the XR Lab staff.

-At the Stevens XR Lab you have access to such cutting-edge technology as the HoloLens2, Magic Leap, HTC Vive, the Oculus Quest, VR-ready development computers, and more.
+At the Stevens XR Lab you have access to such cutting-edge technology as the HoloLens 2, HTC Vive Pro 2, Meta Quest 2, VR-ready development computers, and more.
 A full equipment list is available here.

 Need IT Support?